mcci-catena/arduino-lorawan/README.md

 bool Arduino_LoRaWAN::IsProvisioned(void);
 ```

-Return `true` if the LoRaWAN stack seems to be properly provisioned (provided with a valid DevEui, AppEUI and AppKey for OTAA; or provided with valid DevAddr, AppSKey and NwkSKey for ABP).
+Return `true` if the LoRaWAN stack seems to be properly provisioned (provided with a valid Device EUI, Application EUI and Application Key for OTAA; or provided with valid Device Address, Application Session Key and Network Session Key for ABP).
 Returns `false` otherwise.

 ## Release History

 - HEAD has the following changes
+  - [#100](https://github.com/mcci-catena/arduino-lorawan/issues/100), [#121](https://github.com/mcci-catena/arduino-lorawan/issues/121) introduce `Arduino_LoRaWAN_machine`, a type that maps onto the selected target network and region.
+Version is 0.6.0.20.
+  - [#126](https://github.com/mcci-catena/arduino-lorawan/issues/126) fixes the setting of RX2 DR9 in EU868 for TTN -- was incorrectly put in US when refactoring.
   - [#116](https://github.com/mcci-catena/arduino-lorawan/issues/110) adds KR920 support.
 Vestigial / unused uses of `KR921` were changed to match the official `KR920` name.
 Cleanup typos in this file.
 Version is 0.6.0.10, and this requires `arduino-lmic` library version 2.3.2.60 or greater.

 - v0.6.0 has the following changes.